epicbinlee/xjdlb.github.io/source/_posts/how to understand habse component .md

 ## principle of hbase

 - **features of HMaster (Technical Director)**
-1. Add, delete, and modify tables
+1. add, delete, and modify tables
-2. Load balancing the region
+2. Region load balancing
-3. HMaster manages the distribution of all data
+3. HMaster manages the distribution of data

 - **features of RegionServer (department manager)**
 1. RegionServer is the service component of Hbase